 - In 2003, the Committee recommended strengthening of the ongoing program of blending of ethanol with petrol & launched a National Mission on Biodiesel obtained from the jatropha plantation.

 - The government announced a Biodiesel Purchase Policy in 2006.
 It stated that there will be a fixed purchase price for oil companies at Rs 25 per litre.
-Initially, 5% biodiesel was blended with diesel, but further plans include an extension in blending to 20%.
+5% biodiesel is blended with diesel, but further plans include an extension in blending to 20%.

 Understanding the Modern History of Oil